SamuelBismuth/Bayesian_network/README.md

 # Bayesian_network
-A repository for the assignment of the course Decision Algorithm
+A repository for the assignment of the course Decision Algorithm.

 # Project explanation